openhab/openhab-docs/installation/pine.md

 ## Recommended Setup

 We are proud to provide a system image for the Pine A64, including the latest version of openHAB 2 and many recommended settings and useful software additions.
-The image is based on the official [Ubuntu Base Image by longsleep](http://wiki.pine64.org/index.php/Pine_A64_Software_Release) and the openHABian project.
+The image is based on the official [Ubuntu Base Image by longsleep](http://wiki.pine64.org/index.php/Pine_A64_Software_Release) and developed and maintained by the openHABian project.

 Check out more details about [openHABian, the hassle-free openHAB setup](openhabian.html).